-We may incur additional indebtedness in the future, including collateralized debt, subject to the restrictions contained in the financing agreements governing our term loan and letter of credit facilities, and the indenture governing our 2016 notes.
+We may incur additional indebtedness in the future, including collateralized debt, subject to the restrictions contained in the financing agreement governing the 2013 facility and the indenture governing our 2021 notes.
 If new debt is added to our current debt levels, the related risks that we now face could intensify.